How to Choose Trees for Your Front Yard

 That’s a lot of money in energy savings.
 It’s highly unlikely you can perform any better home improvement for energy efficiency than simply planting a tree.

 Trees also help to retain ground water and prevent soil runoff.
 They clean the air, which is good for the environment and good for people.
 Trees take in carbon dioxide and give back oxygen.
-American Forests reports that one fully-grown tree absorbs roughly 48 pounds of carbon dioxide per year.
+The State of Forests and Forestry reports that one fully-grown tree absorbs roughly 48 pounds of carbon dioxide per year.
 They also state that two adult trees provide approximately an entire year’s supply of oxygen for one person.

 One front yard tree might seem like a small contributor compared to an acre of forest, but it can make a huge difference when it comes to your property.